-The graduate program, through which nurses can earn a Master of Science in Nursing (MSN) degree, prepares RNs for advanced specialized practice.
+The graduate program, through which nurses can earn a Master of Science in Nursing (MSN) degree, prepares liensed nurses with a BSN for advanced specialized practice.
 Graduate students may choose from the following tracks: Specialized Populations, Forensic Nursing, Clinical Nurse Leader, and Nursing Education.
 In addition, the School of Nursing and the College of Business offer a combined MSN/MBA degree.

 The baccalaureate degree in nursing and the master's degree in nursing at Cleveland State University are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.